canalplus/rx-player/doc/api/metaplaylist.md

 ## Overview ####################################################################

-The `MetaPlaylist` is a file allowing to define a content englobing multiple DASH or Smooth contents one after another.
+The `MetaPlaylist` is a file allowing to define a content composed of multiple DASH or Smooth contents played one after another.

 It allows advanced use cases for an extremely low cost for the server infrastructure, the main one being creating a linear (live) contents from multiple non-linear (VOD) ones, without touching the original contents.

-You can also construct a new non-linear contents formed of multiple non-linear contents put one after the other.
+You can also construct a new non-linear contents as a concatenation of multiple non-linear contents put one after the other.
+This method allows for example for a completely smooth streaming between multiple programs (e.g. when binge-watching a serie).